berylliumsec/nebula/README.md

 ```

-In upcoming versions, we aim to enhance the sophistication of these attacks.
+In upcoming versions, we aim to improve this feature.
 As with other features, you can check out the outcomes in the `view previous results` menu option.
 For a deeper dive, launch the `msfconsole` and customize as needed.
 Our primary objective  with the autonomous mode is to pinpoint exploits and demonstrate a quick proof of concept (POC) whenever possible using.

 **Note that results will only generally be written to a file if it is not empty.**